AtomixPlus/Leo/CONTRIBUTING.md

 **We welcome contributions of all kinds — bug fixes, features, documentation, and improvements.**

-This guide explains how to contribute effectively, how the project is structured, and what to expect when working with the repository.
-We welcome contributions to improve this component library!
-Whether you want to add new components, fix bugs, improve documentation, or enhance tests, your help is appreciated.
+This guide outlines how to contribute effectively, including branching strategy, pull requests, code quality, and best practices for adding new features or fixing issues.
+Following these guidelines ensures a smooth workflow for both contributors and maintainers.